Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/value-object.md

 Value objects shine brightest when they centralize the business logic that manipulates the values.
 The cohesive logic is implemented in one place and is easy to test.

+### Intuitive

+As you can see in the preceding example, value objects eliminate the need for conventions.
+For example, the need to keep in mind that this string is an email and the other string is a phone number.
+And instead makes using the object model less error prone and more intuitive.

 ### Ubiquitous Language

 Most importantly, value objects express the business domain’s concepts:
 They make the code speak the ubiquitous language.

-### Examples
+## More Examples of Value Objects

 Let’s see how representing the concepts of height, phone numbers, and colors as value objects makes the resultant type system rich and intuitive to use.

-#### Height Example
+### Height

-Compared to an integer-based value, the `Height` value object both makes the intent clear and decouples the measurement from a specific measurement unit.
+Compared to an integer-based value,
+The `Height` value object both makes the intent clear and decouples the measurement from a specific measurement unit.

+For example,
-For example, the `Height` value object can be initialized using both metric and imperial units;
+The `Height` value object can be initialized using both metric and imperial units;
 Making it easy to convert from one unit to another,
 Generating string representation,
-And comparing values of different units:
+And comparing values of different units.

 ```cs
 var heightMetric = Height.Metric(180);